Knightflare15/Tetris/MASTER_README.md

 - transactions and why they matter
 - normalization at a practical level

+What to understand:

+- SQL Server gives durable relational storage, which is useful for identity, social graph, scores, and history.
+- Constraints are part of correctness, not just performance.
+- Cloud SQL adds operational concerns that local development does not have, such as firewall rules, connection strings, and auto-pause behavior.

+Why the related prep matters:

+- Interviewers often ask simple relational questions to test whether you can reason about data, not just write ORM code.

 ### 4.17 Social Graph / Presence

 The project includes: